Do you have a good idea? Seek support!

 For an idea to be innovative, it must be novel, create value and respond to specific needs from a certain user group, or from society in general.
 Good ideas are found in all professional environments, and can become social innovations, public sector innovations, process innovations, commercialization projects or other types of innovation.

-Both researchers and students can also apply for a maximum of NOK 25 000 from UiB tidleg idé (UiB early idea), which aims very early projects, that later can qualify for the maximum amount.
+Both researchers and students can also apply for funding through UiB tidleg idé (UiB early idea), which targets very early-stage projects that later can qualify for the maximum amount.
 You can apply for UiB tidleg idé throughout the year, as there is no application deadline.
+Researchers can receive up to 100,000 NOK, while students can receive up to 25,000 NOK from UiB tidleg idé.

 Download the application form and fill it out, then submit it by clicking the link below: